pmazumder3927/udtube/README.md

 -   The target task fields are overriden if their heads are active.
 -   Use [`scripts/pretokenize.py`](scripts/pretokenize.py) to convert raw text files to CoNLL-U input files.

+This mode is invoked using the `predict` subcommand, like so:

+    udtube predict --config path/to/config.yaml --ckpt_path path/to/checkpoint.ckpt

 ## Additional scripts